gpaumier/gp2/src/pages/wikimedia/2013 Tech News.rst

     Every week, tech ambassadors assemble, simplify and translate “Tech News”, a curated newsletter then delivered to hundreds of subscribers across wikis.
 But how exactly did this start, how does it work behind the scenes, and how does it fit within our efforts to bring developers and users closer together?

-Wikimedians, the tens of thousands of volunteers [#]_ who write and improve articles on Wikipedia and its sister sites, do not like to encounter software bugs and other changes that prevent them from curating the sum of all human knowledge.
+Wikimedians, the tens of thousands of volunteers\ [#]_ who write and improve articles on Wikipedia and its sister sites, do not like to encounter software bugs and other changes that prevent them from curating the sum of all human knowledge.
 Quite understandably, they regularly complain that they were not notified of a specific change or new feature that `broke their workflow <http://www.xkcd.com/1172/>`__.
-It's a perennial topic, and it's generally brought up independently every few months; the latest occurrence happened in December [#]_.
+It's a perennial topic, and it's generally brought up independently every few months; the latest occurrence happened in December.\ [#]_

+.. [#] `Active Wikimedia Editors <http://reportcard.wmflabs.org/graphs/active_editors>`__ for All Wikimedia Projects (5+ edits per month).
+Wikimedia Report Card.
+Retrieved November 11, 2013.

+.. [#] Alex Brollo. `Please use sitenotice when a new    version of software is deployed <http://thread.gmane.org/gmane.science.linguistics.wikipedia.technical/74186/>`__. wikitech-l.
+December 5, 2013.

 And yet, in a movement as transparent as Wikimedia, where almost every document, code change and mailing list is public, the problem is rarely the lack of information.
-Anyone can look at the more than 5,000 `code changes <https://gerrit.wikimedia.org>`__ made on average by developers every month [#]_; anyone can also contribute to the more than 1,200 `issues <https://bugzilla.wikimedia.org>`__ opened every month [#]_, or read (and reply to) the more than 1,500 mailing list messages that they exchange [#]_.
-I'm not even mentioning `code reviews <https://www.mediawiki.org/wiki/Git/Tutorial#How_we_review_code>`__, real-time `IRC chat <https://meta.wikimedia.org/wiki/IRC/Channels#MediaWiki_and_technical>`__ or edits to the documentation on `mediawiki.org <https://www.mediawiki.org/wiki/>`__, all of which are also public.
+Anyone can look at the more than 5,000 `code changes <https://gerrit.wikimedia.org>`__ made on average by developers every month;\ [#]_ anyone can also contribute to the more than 1,200 `issues <https://bugzilla.wikimedia.org>`__ opened every month,\ [#]_ or read (and reply to) the more than 1,500 mailing list messages that they exchange.\ [#]_ I'm not even mentioning `code reviews <https://www.mediawiki.org/wiki/Git/Tutorial#How_we_review_code>`__, real-time `IRC chat <https://meta.wikimedia.org/wiki/IRC/Channels#MediaWiki_and_technical>`__ or edits to the documentation on `mediawiki.org <https://www.mediawiki.org/wiki/>`__, all of which are also public.

+.. [#] `Source code <http://korma.wmflabs.org/browser/scm.html>`__.
+Wikimedia Community Metrics.
+Retrieved November 11, 2013.

+.. [#] `Issues <http://korma.wmflabs.org/browser/its.html>`__.
+Wikimedia    Community Metrics.
+Retrieved November 11, 2013.

+.. [#] `Mailing lists <http://korma.wmflabs.org/browser/mls.html>`__.
+Wikimedia Community Metrics.
+Retrieved November 11, 2013.

 No, the problem is rarely that information is kept private; in a situation quite representative of our time, Wikimedians who want to follow technical changes are faced with `information overload <https://en.wikipedia.org/wiki/Information_overload>`__.
 We know the information we're looking for is out there; the problem is how to find it without being overwhelmed, and how to find it before it has consequences for us.